Skip to content

 Key Takeaway: Test return values thoroughly - typical inputs, edge cases, and boundary conditions.
 Use toBeCloseTo for floating point comparisons.

 Why It Matters: Comprehensive return value testing catches precision errors and edge cases.
-The Ariane 5 rocket explosion was caused by an unchecked floating point conversion overflow - proper return value edge case testing would have caught this substantial amounts million disaster.
+The Ariane 5 rocket explosion was caused by an unchecked floating point conversion overflow - proper return value edge case testing would have caught this $750 million disaster.

 Example 24: Testing Side Effects (State Changes)